 Very few people develop autoimmunity so early in life.
 We think that, for the condition to have developed that early, they must have a very unusual or extreme form of autoimmunity.
 Sometimes this is caused by a spelling mistake inherited in a single gene but sometimes the cause is not obvious even after genetic testing.

-Studying the immune system of people with very early-onset diabetes might help us to learn a lot about the disease, especially if we can compare them with children that have had normal early life development of their immune system.
+Studying the immune system of children with very early-onset diabetes might help us to learn a lot about the disease, and it is very important to compare them with children that have had normal early life development of their immune system and don't have diabetes.